-Pilot's MBAA Pays Off as His Cookie Company Takes Flight
+Embry-Riddle MBAA Pays Off for Pilot as Cookie Company Takes Flight

-What began as a way to battle boredom has become a booming business for a pilot who has seen the ups and downs of the aviation industry firsthand.
+What began as a way to battle boredom has become a booming business for airline pilot Chris Welch (’08), who has seen the ups and downs of the aviation industry firsthand.

 His new venture, which features fresh cookies made with his own special recipes, was launched with the help of a foundation Welch built while earning his MBAA at Embry-Riddle Aeronautical University.

-“One of the main things was that it gave me was confidence,” said Welch, 42, of his Embry-Riddle experience.
+“One of the main things was that it gave me was confidence,” Welch said of his Embry-Riddle experience.
 “I got the background in what it takes to start a business.
 My education helped convince me I was up for the challenge.”